 Their origins are disputed.
 Many scholars think that they came from outside India.
 The preferred theory is that their ancestors were Hun chieftains who settled in India in the 6th century CE in the wake of the fall of the Gupta.
 It is possible, however, that they were an indigenous aristocracy who adopted a militaristic identity and culture in the continuous warfare of 6th to 10th century northwest India.
 They were stoutly Hindu, an affiliation strengthened by centuries of resistance to the dominant Muslim powers of the region.

 The Gurjara-Pratiharas, who were prominent in northern India from the 8th to 10th centuries, are sometimes regarded as the first major Rajput dynasty.

 In the early 11th century, new attacks by Islamic armies, now from central Asia rather than the Middle East, began.
-They ranged deep into the Ganges plain, and wrought immense destruction on well-known Hindu centres.
-They sacked the city of Kanauj and destroyed Gurjara power.
-New Rajput powers rose to meet this challenge, notably the Chauhanas and the Chandellas, and also to contest control of northern India amongst themselves.
-None rose to the position the Gurjara-Pratiharas had held.
+They destroyed Gurjara power, and new Rajput kingdoms rose to meet this challenge- and also to contest control of northern India amongst themselves.
+Notable among these were the Paramas and Chauhanas.

-As Moghul power weakened, in the 18th century, the Rajputs reasserted their independence.
-In the 19th century, the Rajput princes formed alliances with the British, and, as under the Moghuls, were again left largely in control of their own affairs, so long as they kept their treaties with the British.
+As Mughal power weakened, in the 18th century, the Rajputs reasserted their independence.
+In the 19th century, the Rajput princes formed alliances with the British, and, as under the Mughals, were again left largely in control of their own affairs, so long as they kept their treaties with the British.
 The latter came to greatly respect the Rajputs for their martial qualities.